Psalms For Life

 Psalm 70

-The world’s evil and oppression threaten us, but God is determined to rid the world of evil.
+The world’s evil and oppression threaten us, but God has promised to rid the world of evil.
 Hence, he welcomes all our prayers for deliverance from evil.

 A David psalm.